-The Board of Directors is made up of two executive and four non-executive Directors.
+The Board of Directors is made up of two executive and five non-executive Directors as at the date of approval of these financial statements.
 Biographies of each of the Directors are set out on pages 6 and 7.

-The Board of Directors agrees a schedule of regular meetings to be held in each calendar year and also meets on other occasions as necessary.
-Meetings are held at the head office in 3300 Lake Drive, Citywest Business Campus, Dublin 24, D24 TD21, Ireland.
-Board of Directors' meetings were held on 7 occasions from 1 June 2017 to 31 May 2018 and attendance at these meetings is set out in the table below.
+The Board of Directors agree a schedule of regular meetings to be held in each calendar year and also meets on other occasions as necessary.
+Meetings are usually held at the head office in 3300 Lake Drive, Citywest Business Campus, Dublin 24, D24 TD21, Ireland.
+Board of Directors' meetings were held on 9 occasions from 1 June 2018 to 31 May 2019 and attendance at these meetings is set out in the table below.

 Board

-DUaru

-Meetings held during the year 7
+Meetings held during the year 9

-Professor Richard Conroy 7/7
+Professor Richard Conroy 9/9

-Séamus P. FitzPatrick 6/7
+Séamus P. FitzPatrick 9/9

 Maureen T.A.
-Jones 7/7
+Jones 9/9

-Dr. Sorċa Conroy 7/7
+Dr. Sorċa Conroy 9/9

-Louis J. Maguire 7/7
+Louis J. Maguire 5/9

-James P. Jones 3/3
+Brendan McMorrow

+(appointed 15 November 2018) 6/9